DARSakthi/DARSakthi.github.io/verses-lab.markdown

 A group effort amongst lab members to take stock of the state of the art of the FEP around April and May of 2022.
 The target article appeared in volume 40 of _Physics of Life Reviews_ ([link](https://www.sciencedirect.com/science/article/pii/S1571064521000749)), whilst the comments, and the authors' response to those comments, are to appear in [volume 41](https://www.sciencedirect.com/journal/physics-of-life-reviews/vol/41/suppl/C) and [volume 42](https://www.sciencedirect.com/journal/physics-of-life-reviews/vol/42/suppl/C).

 &nbsp;
+Sparse Coupling and Markov blankets: A Comment on "How Particular is the Physics of the Free Energy Principle?" by Aguilera, Millidge, Tschantz and Buckley. **Conor Heins** and Lancelot Da Costa.
+May 2022.
+Preprint 2205.10190.
+[Link](https://arxiv.org/abs/2205.10190).

+Particular Flows and Attracting Sets: A Comment on "How Particular is the Physics of the Free Energy Principle?" by Aguilera, Millidge, Tschantz and Buckley. **Conor Heins**.
+May 2022.
+Preprint 2205.09595.
+[Link](https://arxiv.org/abs/2205.09595).

 Regarding Flows Under the Free Energy Principle: A Comment on "How Particular is the Physics of the Free Energy Principle?" by Aguilera, Millidge, Tschantz, and Buckley. **Dalton A R Sakthivadivel**.
 May 2022.
 Preprint arXiv:2205.07793.
 [Link](https://arxiv.org/abs/2205.07793).

 Some Minimal Notes on Notation and Minima: A Comment on "How Particular is the Physics of the Free Energy Principle?" by Aguilera, Millidge, Tschantz, and Buckley. **Maxwell J D Ramstead**\* and **Dalton A R Sakthivadivel**\*.
 April 2022.
 Preprint arXiv:2204.13576.
 [Link](https://arxiv.org/abs/2204.13576).